tylertitsworth/5th-age-srd/Classes/Commander.md

 #### Epic Feat

 When you use this tactic, you can spend an additional command point to avoid decreasing the escalation die.

+### King's Castle

+Quick action

+Once per battle

+**Effect:** Two nearby allies switch positions.
+This is not a teleport — the allies must be able to reach the other location by normal means.
+This also switches who the targets are engaged with.
+This movement does not provoke opportunity attacks, and it cannot be intercepted.

+#### Adventurer Feat

+You can switch around the positions of three allies, and you can be one of the three.

+### Offensive Formation

+Quick action

+Once per battle

+**Target:** Each nearby ally who is engaged with an enemy together with at least one other ally

+**Effect:** The targets gain a +3 bonus to attack rolls against enemies they are engaged with, until the end of your next turn.

+#### Adventurer Feat

+If a target hits an enemy they are engaged with, increase the damage by your Charisma modifier, twice at 5th level and thrice at 8th level.

 ### Outmaneuver